pietroBragaAquinoJunior/pietroBragaAquinoJunior/README.md

 🚀 My goal is to continue deepening my knowledge of Java ☕, JavaScript 🇯‌🇸, and English 🇺🇸.

-📚 I put everything on github but I will only separate the projects that I believe are most relevant.
+📚 I put everything on github but I will only separate the projects that I believe are most relevant 🏅.

+# Projects

+---

+aaa